shci-ltd/website/docs/about.md

 ### Carol Hulley

 After training as a Nurse Carol went on to train and work as a midwife both in hospitals and in the community.
-She then completed a Diploma in Counselling and an MA in Public Health.
+She then completed a Diploma in Counselling and an MA in Public Health at Sheffield Hallam University.
 She works with Geoff in both training and clinical safety work.